starohit/DEV-OPS/readme.md

 ## 1. What do you know about DevOps?

+A: As its name suggests, DevOps combines software development and software operations principles with the goal of helping organizations develop products with greater speed and efficiency.

 ## 2. How is DevOps different from agile methodology?

 A: DevOps is a culture that allows the development and the operations team to